 One of the special features of the museum is its extensive programming.
 On most Sundays from September to June, the museum is open to the public and offers presentations on a wide variety of topics, many geared towards children.
 A unique feature is the open hearth cooking performed in the museum’s Frazee Building during the spring and fall.
 Members of the Cooking Committee demonstrate the skills used in 18th century open-hearth cooking, using authentic recipes, utensils, and foods appropriate to the era and season.
 Samples may be offered for visitors to try.
 The cooks of the Miller-Cory House Museum have been featured in the New York Times and other national magazines.

 The museum’s Sunday programs are between 2:00 and 4:00 unless otherwise noted.
-Open-hearth cooking demonstrations in the Frazee Building will be a part of most Sunday programs.
+No reservations are required for any of the above programs.
+Open-hearth cooking demonstrations in the Frazee Building will resume in March.
 Admission (unless otherwise noted): $4.00 age 13 & old; $3.00 ages 3-12; free under age 3.
 Please call or email with any questions.